You’ve Check-Raised me! How Rude! An Introduction into Check-Raising

 However, when players raise from positions and are called by the blinds, particularly the big blind, many often lazily ‘C-bet’ too much of their range on the flop simply because they are playing versus the blinds who themselves obviously have weak ranges.
 This means that some players might be continuation betting up to 40% of the deck on most flops!

-This means as the big blind we can go after these continuations bets and go for a check-raise with some value bets and also some nice bluffs to punish our opponents betting too wide.
+This means as the big blind we can go after these continuous bets and go for a check-raise with some value bets and also some nice bluffs to punish our opponents betting too wide.
 For instance, if the flop is 445 rainbow and our opponent is betting the above range which includes a lot of hands that have extremely poor equity on this board like say A9o/k9o/QJo and we have a hand a2ss or 68ss we can put in a check-raise to make our opponent fold their hand.
 In other words, we can bluff our opponents if they are betting too high a proportion of their range and therefore force them to fold more than should in these situations.

 Check-raising a value hand rather betting when out of position in tricky, deep stacked situations.

 Picture the situation.
-You have opened 88 from middle position and been called by the cutoff and the button and the flop is J86cc.
+You have opened 88 from the middle position and been called by the cutoff and the button and the flop is J86cc.
 Each player has 75bb each and there is only 9bb in the pot.
 How are we going to the money in?
 We have a set!
 We want to be doing an obnoxious Joe Hachem kind of celebration by the end of the hand!

 So obviously we want to put money into the put with our set.
-But we won’t always have a set, so we always we need to think about our range not just our particular holding.
+But we won’t always have a set, so we always need to think about our range not just our particular holding.
 And therefore, as this kind of flop is likely to have to hit the calling ranges of the cutoff and the button in some way, we have to check this flop a lot, perhaps between 70% and 100% of the time.
 Simply because a lot of our range cannot bet this flop as it does not have the equity to do so.

 So we have to check a lot rather than bet.
 So maybe rather than bet, we can go for a check-raise!
 With a hand like 88 on J86cc we ‘unblock’ hands like AJss or QQ or ATcc clubs that will likely bet the flop and very likely put a good amount of money in versus a check-raise.
 We can also use a check-raise in these close equity situations to check-raise some bluffs like AcQh alongside some straight and flush draws.
-So rather than betting 40% of the pot, getting called and getting a sticky turn like the Qc, we can check the flop and punish our opponents if they decide to bet.
-So again the check-raise can be a very powerful weapon when it comes to deep stacked poker in both cash games and MTTs.
+So rather than betting 40% of the pot, getting called, and getting a sticky turn like the Qc, we can check the flop and punish our opponents if they decide to bet.
+So again the check-raise can be a very powerful weapon when it comes to deep-stacked poker in both cash games and MTTs.

 A Couple of Ways to Handle Being Check-Raised